Yasser Balindong

-Yasser Alonto Balindong (born February 28, 1974) is a Filipino lawyer and politician who has served as the representative for Lanao del Sur's second district since 2019.
+Yasser Alonto Balindong (born February 28, 1974) is a Filipino politician who has served as the representative for Lanao del Sur's second district since 2019.
 A member of Lakas, he has also served as a deputy speaker since November 2023.

 Early life and education

 Balindong was born on February 28, 1974.
 He earned his degree in political science from the University of the Philippines Diliman and later pursued law at San Beda College.

 He is the son of Atty.
-Pangalian Balindong, who served as the Former House Deputy Speaker and current Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) Parliament Speaker.
+Pangalian Balindong, who served as the former House Deputy Speaker and former Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) Parliament Speaker.